-Computer Chronicles Revisited 63 — First Shapes, InfoMinder, the Name Game, PLATO, and the Electronic University Network
+Computer Chronicles Revisited 63 — First Shapes, InfoMinder, The Name Game, PLATO, and the Electronic University Network

 The second part of Computer Chronicles’ fourth-season look at educational software was something of a grab bag.
 The September 1986 episode looked at everything from software targeting preschoolers to early efforts at offering college classes online.
 There was even a return of our old friend the LaserDisc!